sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

 2. Create the resource group and container registry space.
 For more information, see https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli.

-3. Add the auth and identity token to the ~/.docker/config.json file:
+3. Log into the repository to add the auth and identity token to the ~/.docker/config.json file:

 	```
     az acr login --name <registry-name>
     ```

-   **Note:** The registry name comes from the `--name` argument that was used when the resource group and container registry space were created.
-For example, `az acr create --resource-group myResourceGroup --name myContainerRegistry --sku Basic`
+    The registry name can be found on the "Resource Groups" page.

 4. Run the `build.sh` command with the `--docker-namespace` and `--docker-registry-url` arguments.
 Provide the registy name as the value for `--docker-namespace` and the login server name as the value for `--docker-registry-url`.